-PubCo Class A Warrants
+Class A Warrants

-On October 14, 2022, CGCL executed a deed poll in respect of the issuance of warrants to certain holders to subscribe for CGCL Class A Ordinary Shares (the "CGCL Class A Warrants," and such deed, the "Initial Class A Warrant Instrument").
-On the Closing Date, PubCo executed a PubCo Class A Warrant Instrument, and each CGCL Class A Warrant outstanding immediately prior to the Closing Date was assumed by PubCo and converted into a PubCo Class A Warrant.
-Upon issuance of the PubCo Class A Warrants pursuant to the terms of the Class A Warrant Instrument and the Business Combination Agreement, CGCL Class A Warrants, the Initial Class A Warrant Instrument and the Class A Warrant Supplemental Deed will be canceled, terminated and be of no further force or effect.
-On the Closing Date, we also entered into a PubCo Class A Warrant Agreement with Continental, as the warrant agent, with the terms of the PubCo Class A Warrant Instrument incorporated.
+On October 14, 2022, CGCL executed a deed poll in respect of the issuance of warrants to certain holders to subscribe for Class A Ordinary Shares of CGCL (the "CGCL Class A Warrants," and such deed, the "Initial Class A Warrant Instrument").
+On the Closing Date, we executed a Class A Warrant Instrument, and each CGCL Class A Warrant outstanding immediately prior to the Closing Date was assumed by us and converted into a Class A Warrant.
+Upon issuance of the Class A Warrants pursuant to the terms of the Class A Warrant Instrument and the Business Combination Agreement, CGCL Class A Warrants, the Initial Class A Warrant Instrument and the Class A Warrant Supplemental Deed will be canceled, terminated and be of no further force or effect.
+On the Closing Date, we also entered into a Class A Warrant Agreement with Continental, as the warrant agent, with the terms of the Class A Warrant Instrument incorporated.

-If, during the exercise period, an order is made or an effective resolution is passed for the winding-up or dissolution of PubCo (except for the purpose of implementing a reconstruction, amalgamation or scheme of arrangement on terms previously sanctioned by a special resolution), each holder of the PubCo Class A Warrant will be treated as if, immediately before the date of such order or resolution, such warrant holder had exercised all of its PubCo Class A Warrants and will be entitled to receive out of the assets that would otherwise be available in the liquidation such sum (if any) as such warrant holder would have received had such warrant holder of the PubCo Class A Ordinary Shares to which such warrant holder would have become entitled by virtue of such exercise, after deducting from such sum an amount equal to the exercise price that would have been payable upon such exercise.
+If, during the exercise period, an order is made or an effective resolution is passed for the winding-up or dissolution of us (except for the purpose of implementing a reconstruction, amalgamation or scheme of arrangement on terms previously sanctioned by a special resolution), each holder of Class A Warrants will be treated as if, immediately before the date of such order or resolution, such warrant holder had exercised all of its Class A Warrants and will be entitled to receive out of the assets that would otherwise be available in the liquidation such sum (if any) as such warrant holder would have received had such warrant holder been the holder of the Class A Ordinary Shares to which such warrant holder would have become entitled by virtue of such exercise, after deducting from such sum an amount equal to the exercise price that would have been payable upon such exercise.

-Holders of the PubCo Class A Warrants may not assign or transfer any rights or obligations under such warrants without the prior written consent of PubCo, except if such warrants are assigned or transferred to an affiliate of such warrant holder that falls within the scope of permitted transferees set forth in the PubCo Class A Warrant Instrument.
+Holders of Class A Warrants may not assign or transfer any rights or obligations under such warrants without the prior written consent of the Company, except if such warrants are assigned or transferred to an affiliate of such warrant holder that falls within the scope of permitted transferees set forth in the Class A Warrant Instrument.

-The rights attached to the PubCo Class A Warrants may from time to time be altered or abrogated with the consent of a majority of the holders of not less than 75% of the PubCo Class A Warrants by an instrument by way of a deed poll executed by PubCo and expressed to be supplemental to the PubCo Class A Warrant Instrument.
-Modifications to the PubCo Class A Warrant Instrument that are of a formal, minor or technical nature, or made to correct a manifest error, may be effected by an instrument by way of deed poll executed by PubCo and expressed to be supplemental to the PubCo Class A Warrant Instrument.
+The rights attached to Class A Warrants may from time to time be altered or abrogated with the consent of a majority of the holders of not less than 75% of Class A Warrants by an instrument by way of a deed poll executed by us and expressed to be supplemental to Class A Warrant Instrument.
+Modifications to Class A Warrant Instrument that are of a formal, minor or technical nature, or made to correct a manifest error, may be effected by an instrument by way of deed poll executed by us and expressed to be supplemental to the Class A Warrant Instrument.

-The PubCo Class A Warrant Agreement provides that any action, proceeding or claim against PubCo arising out of or relating in any way to such agreement will be brought and enforced in the courts of the State of New York or the United States District Court for the Southern District of New York, and that PubCo irrevocably submits to such jurisdiction, which jurisdiction will be the exclusive forum for any such action, proceeding or claim.
-The PubCo Class A Warrant Agreement will not apply to suits brought to enforce any liability or duty created by the Exchange Act or any other claim for which the federal district courts of the United States of America are the sole and exclusive forum.
+The Class A Warrant Agreement provides that any action, proceeding or claim against us arising out of or relating in any way to such agreement will be brought and enforced in the courts of the State of New York or the United States District Court for the Southern District of New York, and that we irrevocably submit to such jurisdiction, which jurisdiction will be the exclusive forum for any such action, proceeding or claim.
+The Class A Warrant Agreement will not apply to suits brought to enforce any liability or duty created by the Exchange Act or any other claim for which the federal district courts of the United States of America are the sole and exclusive forum.